RaneemWael/3D-Maze/README.md

 # 3D-Maze
-A 3D game coded in C++ where the player is trying to reach the goal at the end of the maze.
+A 3D game coded in C and C++ where the player is trying to reach the goal at the end of the maze.

 ## Description: